-Duffy received his J.D. from the University of San Francisco.
-While at U.S.F., Duffy was a member of the Law Review, served on the Student Budget Committee, and received the CALI award for being the top student in Torts.
-Duffy sat on the Faculty-Student Steering Committee at the Leo T. McCarthy Center for Public Service and the Common Good.
-Duffy clerked for the Honorable Maura Corrigan of the Michigan Supreme Court and for the United States Attorney in San Francisco.
+Magilligan received his J.D. from the University of San Francisco.
+While at U.S.F., he was a member of the Law Review, served on the Student Budget Committee, and received the CALI award for being the top student in Torts.
+Magilligan sat on the Faculty-Student Steering Committee at the Leo T. McCarthy Center for Public Service and the Common Good.
+During law school, Magilligan learned to try cases by watching experienced prosecutors at the United States Attorney’s Office, San Mateo District Attorney’s Office, and San Francisco District Attorney’s Office during Kamala Harris’s tenure.
+Magilligan learned how to write during his clerkship with the Honorable Maura Corrigan of the Michigan Supreme Court.

-- In 2018, Anne Marie Murphy and Duffy won a seven-figure jury verdict in San Mateo County on behalf of an international businessman who suffered over $1 million dollars in real estate losses caused by his local real estate investment partners.
+Medawar v.
+Mameesh (2018): Anne Marie Murphy and Magilligan won a seven-figure jury verdict in San Mateo County on behalf of an international businessman who suffered over $1 million dollars in real estate losses caused by his local real estate investment partners.
 After a three-week trial, the jury found that the local partners had breached their partnership agreement with CPM’s client, and the jury rejected the defense cross-complaint seeking damages against the plaintiff—a complete victory for CPM’s client.

 Honors & Awards